-Course content, activities and experiences in this course covers New Jersey Core Curriculum Content Standards for Music and prepares students to meet the New Jersey Professional Standards for Teaching.
-Prerequisites: completion of two semesters of piano study, TH142, and a minimum 2.75 cumulative grade point average.
+Course content, activities and experiences in this course covers New Jersey Core Curriculum Content Standards for Music and prepares students to meet the New Jersey Professional Standards for Teaching Prerequisites: completion of two semesters of Piano Secondary, not including PI045, TH142, and a minimum 2.75 cumulative grade point average.
 It is recommended that students complete ME295 and either SP273 or SP274 before taking ME582.
 Music Education majors will receive priority registration.
+Offered every semester.